tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_get_auth_keys.md

 	<img src="images/mashape_get_keys.png" alt="Mashape -- getting the keys" />

+	{: .note}
-	{{note}}If you don't see the Get the Keys button, make sure you click <b>Applications > Default Application</b> on the top navigation bar first.
-You may have to horizontally scroll to the right (eek!) to see the Get the Keys button." %}
+If you don't see the Get the Keys button, make sure you click <b>Applications > Default Application</b> on the top navigation bar first.
+You may have to horizontally scroll to the right (eek!) to see the Get the Keys button.

 3. When the Environment Keys dialog appears, click **Copy** to copy the keys.
 (Choose the Testing keys, since this type allows you to make unlimited requests.)